 Also known as edema, postpartum water retention happens when extra fluid is trapped in the tissues below your skin.
 It usually goes away a couple of weeks after childbirth, though some people still experience swelling months later.

 Staying hydrated, taking walks, and eating fewer salty foods can help.
-But if you notice it getting worse or that one side is more swollen than the other, let your healthcare provider know.
+But if you notice it getting worse or that one area is suddenly more swollen than another, let your healthcare provider know.

 We’re sorry to say there’s really not much you can do to stop postpartum hair loss.
+It can be really distressing to see and feel so much loss.
 The good news is that it’s temporary.
-Most new mothers are back to their usual fullness (sometimes even fuller) by their child’s first birthday.
+Most people are back to their usual fullness (sometimes even fuller) by their child’s first birthday.

 Your mental health

 Roughly 85% of women experience some type of mood disturbance in the first six months after giving birth.
 For most, it’s short-lived or mild enough that it doesn’t disrupt their lives, but as many as 15% will suffer from more severe or longer-lasting postpartum depression (PPD) or anxiety.